EkaanshArora/Agora-RN-Broadcast-Quickstart/README.md

 * Download and extract the zip file from the master branch.
 * Run npm install or use yarn to install the app dependencies in the unzipped directory.
-* Navigate to `./src/App.tsx` and edit line 45 to enter your App ID that we generated.
+* Navigate to `./src/App.tsx` and edit line 26 to enter your App ID that we generated.
+* If you're using secure mode in the Agora Console, add a token to the token variable on line 25.
+(You can generate temporary tokens in the Agora Console)
 * Connect your device and run `react-native run-android` / `react-native run-ios` to start the app.

 The app uses `channel-x` as the channel name.